Holiday Crafts: Crystal Christmas Trees

 It’s the most wonderful time of the year!
 As parents and teachers, we know the awe and wonder at the crystal growing process never wains.
 Each crystal develops so uniquely that different crystal growing experiments are enjoyable to watch.
-Using engineering to build Christmas trees and chemistry to mix this reactionary solution, your kids will get a huge kick out of watching these holiday themed crystals grow!
+Using engineering to build crystal Christmas trees and chemistry to mix this reactionary solution, your kids will get a huge kick out of watching these holiday-themed crystals grow!

 - Food coloring/watercolor paint

 - Ammonia (optional, but speeds up the process)

 - Mrs. Stewart’s Bluing

 - Dish (large enough to hold your tree with room for crystals to grow)